Fundraising ideas for kids

 Tips for organising a successful fundraiser with children

-Now that you’ve decided on a family fundraiser, there’s a couple of tips to really help get you going.
-To start a GoFundMe you need to be at least 13 with parent’s or guardian’s permission, but if you’re fundraising with a younger child you can start one as the adult but personalise the page together.
+Now that you’ve decided on a family fundraiser, there are a couple of tips to really help get you going.
+To start a GoFundMe, you need to be at least 13 with a parent’s or guardian’s permission, but if you’re fundraising with a younger child, you can start one as the adult but personalise the page together.

 Age-appropriate activities

-A really important point to make when fundraising with your child is to choose age appropriate activities.
-This of course means that it’s appropriate for your little one to take part – but also you’re more likely to get a response from their friends of a similar age too, maximising your chances of raising more money.
-Look at brackets such as under 7s, 7-11 and 12 and above, for example.
-This gives a wide enough variety for plenty of people to get involved but ensures everyone stays happy and safe.
-A versatile choice of activity for example might be a sports day, with different levels of sports.
+A really important point to make when fundraising with your child is to choose age-appropriate activities.
+Not only does this mean your child will enjoy the event, but you’re more likely to get a response from their friends of a similar age too, maximising your chances of raising more money.
+Look at brackets such as under 7s, 7-11, and 12 and above, for example.
+This gives a wide enough variety for plenty of people to get involved, but ensures everyone stays happy and safe.
+A versatile choice of activity, for example, might be a sports day in a local park, with different activities such as a fun run, obstacle course, and face painting.

 It’s important to keep the fun in fundraising when you’re looking to engage a child or group of children.
-Think about your child’s interests – are they sporty, do they like reading, are they creative?
+Think about your child’s interests, are they sporty, do they like reading, are they creative?
 And think about a fundraising event which might include some of their interests to keep it engaging.
-Fundraising events are also brilliant ways for children to learn – anything educational that you can include will be appreciated by everyone involved.

 Child safety and supervision